-T-SHIRTS
+T-Shirts:

-We have designed a NEW T-shirt this year especially for the finalists in the Team America Rocketry Challenge and available only to team members and supervisors for these teams.
-It includes a Team America Rocketry Challenge logo specifically designed for the fly-off.
-It is available for advance-order only, at a price of \$15.
-If you wish to purchase T-shirts, please indicate the number (by size) on the confirmation form and enclose payment (payable to "AIA") when you send this form in.
-Shirts that you order will be issued upon arrival, at the registration tables that will be set up at the contestants' pre-flight briefing on Friday evening (explained below) and at the flying site on Saturday.
+Team America Rocketry Challenge T-shirts are available first come first serve, for advance-order only at a price of \$15.
+If you wish to purchase T-shirts, please indicate the number (by size) on the confirmation form and enclose payment (payable to AIA) when you send this form in.
+Shirts that you order will be issued at the registration tables that will be set up at the contestants' pre-flight briefing on Friday evening (explained below) and at the flying site on Saturday.